-See Section 6 of the Graduate School Handbook for official Graduate School policies concerning master's degree programs.
+See Graduate School Handbook, Section 6 for official Graduate School policies concerning master's degree programs.

 ASHA Certification.
 The requirements of the MA-SLP program have been developed, in part, to meet or exceed the requirements established by the American Speech-Language-Hearing Association for certification in speech-language pathology (CCC-SLP).
 (For details, see the speech-language pathology certification standard located on the ASHA website.